-The risk to you of completing the pre-collection questionnaires and tests while the data collection equipment is being installed in the vehicle is no more than when you are doing activities in your daily life like filling in forms, walking, squeezing your hand, and working at a computer.
+The risk to your child of completing the pre-collection questionnaires and tests while the data collection equipment is being installed in the vehicle is no more than when he/she is doing activities in his/her daily life like filling in forms, walking, squeezing his/her hand, and working at a computer.
 The assessment component involves filling in forms, standard vision tests, and standard computer-based tests.
 It is believed that there are no more than minimal risks involved with such activities.
-In addition, you will be asked to squeeze a grip strength tester and to rapidly walk 10 feet back and forth as fast as you can without running or falling.
+In addition, your child will be asked to squeeze a grip strength tester and to rapidly walk 10 feet back and forth as fast as he/she can without running or falling.
 The risk with using the grip strength tester is brief hand soreness.
-The main risk with the Rapid Pace Walk is falling if you try to go too fast.
-Because the assessment process may take 2 or 3 hours, you may get tired, but you can also take breaks as needed.
+The main risk with the Rapid Pace Walk is falling if he/she tries to go too fast.
+Because the assessment process may take 2 or 3 hours, your child may get tired, but he/she can also take breaks as needed.

-If you are not the owner, co-owner, or lessee of the vehicle, there is a risk that the owner may decide to withdraw the vehicle from the study earlier than your planned term of enrollment.
-If this occurs, you will only be compensated for the portion of time you were enrolled in the study.
+If you (or you child) are not the owner, co-owner, or lessee of the vehicle, there is a risk that the owner may decide to withdraw the vehicle from the study earlier than your child's planned term of enrollment.
+If this occurs, your child will only be compensated for the portion of time he/she was enrolled in the study.